Thomas A. Spragens: President of Centre College, 1957–1981

 During his time at Centre, Spragens was a member of a number of other institutions related to higher education, including the Kentucky Independent College Foundation, Independent College Funds of America, the Association of American Colleges and Universities, and the Southern Association of Colleges and Schools.
-He also served as the director of the American Council on Education for three years, and as the director of the Southern University Union for a time.
-On two occasions, Spragens was asked to interview with the search committee for the presidency of the University of Kentucky, but never received a formal offer, and he was contacted by Kentucky State University to potentially serve as their interim president after he retired from Centre, and ended up as a consultant for one year to the newly-hired president, Raymond Burse, a Centre alumnus himself.
+He was the director of the American Council on Education for three years, and as the director of the Southern University Union for a time.
+During his presidency, he was selected as part of two commissions, appointed by Governors Bert Combs and Ned Breathitt, to study higher education in Kentucky.
+On two occasions, he was asked to interview with the search committee for the presidency of the University of Kentucky, but never received a formal offer, and he was contacted by Kentucky State University with a possibility of being their interim president after he retired from Centre.
+He ended up as a consultant for one year to the newly hired president of Kentucky State, Raymond Burse, a Centre alumnus himself.
 He received honorary degrees from a number of colleges and universities: Westminster College, the University of Kentucky, the University of Alabama, Berea College, and Kentucky State University, in addition to Centre.

 Personal life and death

-Spragens married Catharine Smallwood, a native of Oxford, Mississippi, and an alumna of the University of Mississippi, on May 24, 1941.
+Spragens met Catharine Smallwood, a native of Oxford, Mississippi, and an alumna of the University of Mississippi, in the early 1940s and the pair married on May 24, 1941.
 The couple had two sons, Thomas Jr. and David, and one daughter, Barbara.
 David, who was their youngest child, graduated from Centre in 1973, during his father's presidency.
-Catharine survived Thomas for over a decade before her death on March 26, 2016, at the age of 96.

 In an interview shortly following his resignation, Spragens stated that his personal hobbies included playing tennis and golf, as well as water skiing.
-He also involved himself in public and community affairs, and was selected as part of commissions appointed by both Governors Bert Combs and Ned Breathitt to study higher education in Kentucky.
-Spragens was a member of the Phi Beta Kappa and Omicron Delta Kappa honor societies.
+He was Presbyterian, and had been an elder in the Presbyterian Church since the age of 29.
+He was a member of the Phi Beta Kappa and Omicron Delta Kappa honor societies.
 In 1990, Thomas and Catharine received the Honorary Alumni Award from Centre.

 Spragens died on February 11, 2006, in Columbia, South Carolina, at the age of 88.
-His funeral was held at the First Presbyterian Church in Danville, on March 4, 2006.
+His memorial service was scheduled for March 4, 2006, at the First Presbyterian Church in Danville.
 He is buried in Danville's Bellevue Cemetery.